Jet Stream 500

 • Lift/Drag (L/D) is also calculated and displayed in real time

-• 0 - 1 PSI differential pressure transducer to measure and control the wind speed
+• 0 - 1 PSI differential pressure transducer to sample and control the wind speed

 • 0 - 1.8 lb. strain gages to measure the model's lift and drag